JHortiz23/JH_Technical_Test/README.md

 1. Create the stored procedure:
     ```sql
       Script on document Task 3: Stored Procedures and Views.

+        create procedure sp_CalculaSurveyScore(IN surveyID int)
+        begin
+        	-- variables
+        	declare average_score decimal(10,2); -- Variable to store calculated average score.
+        	--
+        select
+                COALESCE(
+                    AVG(
+                        CASE r.response_text
+                            WHEN 'Very Satisfied' THEN 5
+                            WHEN 'Satisfied' THEN 4
+                            WHEN 'Neutral' THEN 3
+                            WHEN 'Dissatisfied' THEN 2
+                            WHEN 'Very Dissatisfied' THEN 1
+                            ELSE NULL
+                        END
+                    ), 0
+                ) INTO average_score
+            from
+                questions q

+            join
+                responses r on q.question_id = r.question_resp_id
+            where
+                q.survey_quest_id = surveyID;

+            select average_score as survey_score;

+        end

+        -- EXECUTE THE STORED PROCEDURE.
+        call sp_CalculaSurveyScore(1);

+        create procedure sp_CalculateWeights(in surveyID int)
+        begin
+            declare total_score int; -- declare a variable to stored the score.
+            select
+                coalesce(
+                    sum(
+                        case r.response_text -- set the weights
+                            when 'Very Satisfied' then 5
+                            when 'Satisfied' then 4
+                            when 'Neutral' then 3
+                            when 'Dissatisfied' then 2
+                            when 'Very Dissatisfied' then 1
+                            else 0 -- 0 or add more weights.
+                        end
+                    ), 0
+                ) into total_score
+            from
+                questions q
+            left join
+                responses r on q.question_id = r.question_resp_id
+            where
+                q.survey_quest_id = surveyID; -- parameter survey_id

+            select total_score as responses_weight; -- shows the result
+        end

+        -- EXECUTE THE STORED PROCEDURE
+        call sp_CalculateWeights(2); -- 0 is the survey_id parameter.

     ```

 2. Create the view:
     ```sql
      Script on document Task 3: Stored Procedures and Views.
+        CREATE VIEW v_survey_responses AS
+        SELECT
+            s.survey_name AS Survey,
+            q.question_text AS Question,
+            r.response_text,
+            AVG(
+                CASE r.response_text
+                    WHEN 'Very Satisfied' THEN 5
+                    WHEN 'Satisfied' THEN 4
+                    WHEN 'Neutral' THEN 3
+                    WHEN 'Dissatisfied' THEN 2
+                    WHEN 'Very Dissatisfied' THEN 1
+                    ELSE 0
+                END
+            ) AS average_score
+        FROM
+            surveys s
+        JOIN
+            questions q ON s.survey_id = q.survey_quest_id
+        JOIN
+            responses r ON q.question_id = r.question_resp_id
+        GROUP BY
+            s.survey_name,
+            q.question_text;

+           -- QUERY TO EXECUTE THE VIEW
+           select *from v_survey_responses;
     ```

 ## Solution Description